 As an independent, charitable, 501(c)(3) organization, our name reflects our geographic location only.
 We receive no local, state, or federal funding for the services we provide.
-Our Animal Welfare Director oversees our facility located in Olivet, Michigan.
+Holly Thoms, our Animal Welfare Director, oversees our facility located in Olivet, Michigan.

 Eaton County Humane Society is registered, inspected, and authorized annually to operate as an animal shelter by the State of Michigan.
 We are not a county agency and we are NOT supported by tax dollars.
 All of our funding comes from donations from the public and local business sponsors.
 All donations are tax-deductible.
 The bottom line is, we need YOUR help to save lives!